kilowhat/kilowhat.net/_extensions/wordpress.md

 **Optional**

-Flarum tags to set on new discussions created by Wordpress.
+Flarum tags to set on new discussions created by WordPress.

 You can select primary or secondary tags via the dropdown.
 The number of tags selected doesn't need to match the Flarum tags for minimum and maximum settings.